Sega AM1: History

 Rikiya Nakagawa joined Sega as a programmer in 1983.
-Working for Sega's development division, he programmed arcade games including Ninja Princess, Alien Syndrome, and Choplifter.
+While working for Sega's development division, he programmed arcade games including Hang-On, Ninja Princess, Alien Syndrome and Choplifter.
 Although the exact date of the transition is not known, some time after the release of Power Drift, Sega began to separate the amusement division into the Amusement Machine Research and Development teams, or AM teams.
 AM1 was formed not long after the decision was made to separate the teams.
 Hisao Oguchi worked with AM1 before later going to AM3.

 Nakagawa was made manager of AM1 in September 1991.
 According to Nakagawa, he was working with AM2 with Yu Suzuki before being made head of AM1.
 He has also stated that his job focus had to change upon taking the new title, with less coding and more production and schedule management.
 Joining him at AM1 were members of Team Shinobi, who had developed Alien Syndrome and the arcade version of Golden Axe.
-AM1 also included Makoto Uchida, the lead developer for Golden Axe, who had also developed Altered Beast as well as several other Sega arcade titles.
+AM1 also included Makoto Uchida, the lead developer for Golden Axe, who had also developed Altered Beast, as well as several other Sega arcade titles.

 During the next few years, AM1 made several technological advances in their game development.
 The team used 3D computer graphics for the first time in 1994's Wing War, a game that would also be released for Sega's R360 arcade cabinet.
 AM1 would also develop Indy 500, which Nakagawa called his most memorable AM1 project and he credits it for AM1's ability to develop proper 3D games.
 From there, AM1 developed WaveRunner and The House of the Dead.
 AM1 also collaborated with Sega Technical Institute to develop and release Die Hard Arcade in 1996.
 According to developer Koichi Izumi, who had worked with AM1 before moving to AM3, AM1 had developed so many games that he lost count of them.
 Nakagawa has stated that he considered it good that AM1 did not have a specialty area and could develop almost any game as long as it was fun, and highlighted Wakuwaku Anpanman, a kiddie ride, as an example.
 AM1 also took charge of technical aspects of the NAOMI arcade system board.
-Some of AM1's other titles developed were Sega Bass Fishing, Sega Strike Fighter, and Wild Riders.
+Some of AM1's other titles developed were Sega Bass Fishing, Sega Strike Fighter and Wild Riders.